Last updated 10th June, 2025

 You should always use an installer registered with the relevant competent person scheme so they can carry out the work to comply with building regulations without having to pay the local authority building control to do an inspection and then issue a certificate.
 If you choose the right installer they can supply a certificate to you on completion without additional cost.
 If you use an unregistered installer you will be responsible for seeking approval from your Local Authority and will require an Approved Inspector to check the work for compliance.

 When choosing a double glazing company it is a good idea to choose one that is accredited and recognised for extra peace of mind.
-There are three main national organisations to look out for when checking double glazing installers; The Glass and Glazing federation, the Competent Person Scheme and the Fenestration Self Assessment Scheme.
-The GGF (Glass and Glazing federation) aims to continually uphold and even raise quality standards within the double glazing industry.
+There are three main national organisations to look out for when checking double glazing installers; The Glass and Glazing Federation, the Competent Person Scheme and the Fenestration Self Assessment Scheme.
+The GGF (Glass and Glazing Federation) aims to continually uphold and even raise quality standards within the double glazing industry.

 Double glazing installers that are members of the GGF will use top quality products and be fully trained and informed of the latest advances in the industry.
 CERTASS is a Competent Person Scheme which allows registered and qualified installers to self certify installations so there is no need to submit a building notice or seek approval from an inspector.
 FENSA is a body which ensures that new double glazing installations conform to the highest industry standards for thermal performance and meets all the legal requirements.